rgpihlstrom/Project3/README.md

 ### Observations:
 - Today Telco experiences 27% customer churn rate which = 31% lost revenue.
-- Given the <b>81% churn detection rate</b> generated by the model, Telco has an opportunity to reduce its churn to as little as 5% (for illustration purposes assuming 100% churn reversal).
-The result of detecting and reversing the 81% of the historical rate of churn would result in a savings of 25% revenue.
+- Given the <b>85% churn detection rate</b> generated by the model, Telco has an opportunity to reduce its churn to as little as 15% (for illustration purposes assuming 100% churn reversal).
+The result of detecting and reversing the 27% historical rate of churn would result in a savings of 14% revenue.

 ## Next Steps

-- **Optimize Current Model - (Look To Reduce Overfitting)** - As shown above, the gap between the accuracy of the model using the training dataset vs. the testing dataset was wider than optimal.
-Therefore, additional analysis is required to try to narrow this gap within 1 or 2% difference between accuracy scores.
 - **Examine Detection vs. False Alarm Tradeoffs** - Given the high cost of customer acquisition vs. customer retention some additional analysis may reveal lowering our threshold from 50% to perhaps 40%, which would capture additional undetected churners.
 - **Examine Additional Classifiers** - For this project I settled on Random Forest, however, given advances in classifiers such as extreme boost and others, there may be additional opportunities to improve our churn detection rates.
 - **Put Model(s) Into Productions** - Once we have optimized our models and/or generated enough models to account for the wide variety of churn data, I would look to automate and deploy the models via a web-based interface and make it available to the marketing and or customer service teams.